 Main Street Tap House: At this casual tavern, you can taste a number of craft beers by serving yourself straight out of a variety of 24 taps utilizing self-serve technology.
 119 S. Calumet Ave.

 At 125 S. Calumet Rd. is Flannery’s Tavern a casual pub.

 Just like there is a South Shore Winery Trail, there is also a South Shore Brewery Trail where you can visit and taste their local brews in approximately 25 local area breweries.
 Many offer food as well.
-Chesterton has Chesterton Brewery at 1050 Broadway and Hunter’s Brewing at 1535 S. Calumet Rd. featuring beer and food.
+Chesterton has Hunter’s Brewing at 1535 S. Calumet Rd. featuring beer and food.